AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in May 2023

++++**Maintenance Update on May 22, 2023**

+**Cannot adjust the size of descriptive text**

+_Custom forms_

+When the custom form designer was released in beta, the functionality to adjust the size of descriptive text was not available.
+This issue has been fixed and users can now adjust the size of descriptive text.

++++

 +++**Maintenance Update on May 18, 2023**

 **Report does not sort correctly when sorting by custom field**